solrcloudpy/solrcloudpy/README.md

 * Centralized index management
 * Near-realtime search

-Usage
+The API is mean to be close to pymongo's API, wher eone cann access collections and databases as attributes Usage
 -------
 Solr uses Zookeeper for distributed capabilities, so we will take advantage of that to: